Specialization: Organizational Behavior

-For more information or to apply as a research assistant, please visit the Leadership and Conflict Research Lab at www.theLClab.com
+For more information or to apply as a research assistant, please visit the Leadership and Creativity Research Lab at www.theLClab.com

 Center for Behavioral Finance launches website: The Center for Behavioral Finance at Stony Brook University brings together researchers from different disciplines to conduct research in behavioral finance.
 We aim at producing cutting-edge research in all fields of behavioral finance and (financial) decision making, mostly using experiments, publishable in top-tier journals in finance, judgment and decision making and psychology.